pmagwene/notesdotpy/README.md

 - `notes.py` -- simply prints the contents of the file

-- `notes.py "Check out this url: https://github.com/pmagwene/notesdotpy"` --  adds note to file
+- `notes.py "I wonder how fast an unladen swallow can fly?"` --  adds note to file